browsem/OpenWrtMqttAndRelayPackages/README.md

 Steps
 1: Get crelay wrapped into mqtt
-Status: almost done
+Status: done, not tested enough
 2: Get the Tasmota temperature/relay data, and create a simulator for the non hardware machine.
-Status: not started
+Status: done, not tested enough
 3: Create another wrapper, to get the arduino connected temperature sensors into mqtt on the router.
-Status: not started, can probably use the tasmota simulator and the crelay wrapper as examples
+Status: done, not tested enough
-4: Create the logic, in another lua client.
+4: Create the heat control logic, in another lua client.
-Status: not started
+Status: done
+Seems to run fine, the package is brfHeatControl
 5: bind the mqtt to a phone app ??
-Status: nice to have
-6: Throw the shit away, and use a real plc instead.
-Status: nice to have
+Status: I bound the heatcontrol client to IOT MQtt